-Without question, this is the best sweet potato casserole recipe I've had!
-A nutty pecan topping covers a creamy ginger-spiced layer of sweet potatoes.
+Without question, this is the best sweet potato casserole recipe I've tried!
+Smooth and creamy sweet potatoes are topped with a savory pecan crumble.

 Sweet Potato Casserole Recipe Ingredients

-- Pecans and walnuts – I pulse some into the crumble topping and leave a few whole for garnish.
+- Pecans and walnuts – I pulse some into the crumble and leave a few whole for garnish.

 - Pure maple syrup – It adds a touch of sweetness to the nutty topping.
-I may not love sweet potatoes and marshmallows, but sweet potatoes and maple are a combination I can get behind.

 Find the complete recipe with measurements below.